Ethanlloyd21/Password-Generator/README.md

 ![](sample.PNG)

- * The NAVBAR includes an image photo of the creator, a refresh button and link of the code from Github.
+ * The NAVBAR includes an image photo of the creator, a refresh button and link to Github to see the code.
  * The page is responsive to destops, tablets and phones.

 ![](responsive.PNG)